 For more details, keep reading.
 See the Recipe Card below for complete instructions and to print.

 It is hard to hit rare correctly.
-Decrease the first side grilling from 6 to 4 minutes, and watch very closely, checking the internal temperature with an instant-read thermometer.
+Use a grill surface temperature of 400° to 450° and decrease the first side grilling by 1 minute.
+Watch very closely, checking the internal temperature with an instant-read thermometer.
 Remember, you can always cook a bit more later, but you can not uncook a steak.

 🧂Seasoning Ribeye Steaks

 You can use any seasoning you like, but a good shake of salt and pepper is enough.
-We want to use my All Purpose Seasoning - 7:2:1 and 7:2:2, which adds garlic.
+We use my All Purpose Seasoning - 7:2:1 and 7:2:2—which adds garlic.
+Montreal seasoning is also a good choice.
 Do not overdo the seasoning.
 You can always add more later, but it is impossible to remove.

-We love potato side dishes like simple baked potatoes, Easy Roasted Red Potatoes, Crispy Parmesan Baked Potatoes, or Twice Baked Potatoes.
+We love potato side dishes like simple baked potatoes, Roasted Red Potatoes, Parmesan Baked Potatoes, or Twice Baked Potatoes.

 Wine Pairing